Sloth-Wizard/CyberDeck/README.md

 # Cyberdeck

-/!\ On pause atm, I burned my Pi and need to get a new one, project will be continued on an Odroid C4 sbc

 This project is to learn about electronics and 3D.
 It is also here to look cool.
 The base `.stl` files were all downloaded from [here](https://www.printables.com/model/66293-msg-cyberdeck-v2).